-"...debt (\$7m) and the debt associated with Westland Holdings (\$8m) gives us a total of \$15m that needs to be repaid..."
+...debt for past Council projects (\$7m) and the debt associated with Westland Holdings (\$8m) gives us a total of \$15m that needs to be repaid...

 Doing the work \$160,000 for new contracts

 Running our Water and Wastewater plants, looking after our stormwater and sewerage systems, keeping our parks and reserves up to scratch - all that and more is work the Council has contracted different companies to do.